Non-abelian Hodge correspondence over singular K\"ahler spaces: Characterization of harmonic bundles over the regular locus

-\begin{proposition}[The existence of maximally quasi-\'etale covers] Let $X$ be a compact complex klt space.
-Then there exists a compact klt space $Y$ and a quasi-\'etale Galois morphism $\gamma:Y\rightarrow X$ such that $Y$ is maximally quasi-\'etale. \end{proposition} \begin{remark} The existence of a maximally quasi-\'etale cover of a projective klt variety was proved by \cite{GKP16}.
-Building on the recent work of Fujino \cite{Fuji22} of relative MMP in the context of analytic spaces, the existence of maximally quasi-\'etale covers for analytic klt spaces can be obtained by following the same method in \cite{GKP16} (see e.g. \cite[Theorem 2.4 and Theorem 2.5]{OF25}). \end{remark}
+\begin{theorem}[The existence of maximally quasi-\'etale covers, {see e.g. \cite[Theorems 2.4 and 2.5]{OF25}}] Let $X$ be a compact complex klt space.
+Then there exists a compact klt space $Y$ and a quasi-\'etale Galois morphism $\gamma:Y\rightarrow X$ such that $Y$ is maximally quasi-\'etale. \end{theorem} \begin{remark} The existence of a maximally quasi-\'etale cover for a projective klt variety was proved in \cite{GKP16}.
+Building on Fujino's recent work \cite{Fuji22} on the relative MMP for projective morphisms between analytic spaces, the existence of maximally quasi-\'etale covers for analytic klt spaces can be obtained by following the same method as in \cite{GKP16}. \end{remark}